 Decommission is a separate milestone.
 A pattern that has been clean in canary for six months can still fail decommission if the audit trail is incomplete, the rollback has never been tested end-to-end, or the regulatory team has not signed off on the AI decision trail.

 The decision has five dimensions.
 Error parity — does AI match or beat legacy across every input class, not just the ones you optimized for?
 Eval coverage — do your evals cover the full input distribution, including the edge cases legacy was handling silently?
 Audit trail completeness — can you reconstruct every decision the AI made, with confidence scores, for any time window a regulator might ask about?
 Rollback tested in prod — not in staging.
-In production, with real traffic, at least once.
-Regulatory acceptance — in regulated industries, a formal sign-off process that takes months on its own clock.
+In regulated domains, the regulator may require documented evidence of a live rollback exercise before accepting the decommission application.
+Regulatory sign-off — in financial services, healthcare, and insurance, an AI system rendering regulated decisions needs formal acceptance from compliance before the legacy system goes offline.

 The starting sequence — before you touch canary, before you commit to a timeline.